 Wait for public notice and comment.
 We'll publish a public notice on the Land Use Information Bulletin section of our website and at the project site and mail it to people within 300 feet of your site.
 We will start a 14-day public comment period on your project.

 Submit final SDR guidance packet.
 Bring 3 copies of your final SDR guidance packet to us on the 22nd floor and upload your SDR guidance packet to our website.
 We'll send a report to you and other interested parties and post it on our website.

-You may apply for a construction permit at any time once you submit a land use application.
+Your SDR must be complete before you apply for a construction permit.
+If you have a related land use application, such as SEPA, and a Master Use Permit is required, you may apply for a construction permit at any time once you submit a land use application.
 However, the project design is likely to change and evolve though the streamlined design review process.
 Corrections required by our decision may require building plan changes that can result in costly design changes.